WHY JOIN UTIA?

 ADVOCACY TOOLKIT: Get familiar with the legislative process, from tips on how to lobby, to contacting your elected officials.
 This practical toolkit will help you become familiar with the legislative process.

 MEMBERSHIP: Active members have opportunities to support and contribute directly to the success of UTIA.
-This is particularly important, considering the momentum that the industry is gaining in the legislature which is faced with record budget shortfalls.
+This is particularly important, considering the momentum that the industry is gaining in the legislature.

-UTAH TOURISM CONFERENCE: Held during See America Week (formerly National Tourism Week), UTIA partners with the Utah Office of Tourism to sponsor this annual conference that will educate and inspire you.
+UTAH TOURISM CONFERENCE: UTIA partners with the Utah Office of Tourism to sponsor this annual conference that will educate and inspire you.
 Network with your colleagues from all over Utah, and get the updates that will advance you and your company.

 TOURISM PROMOTION: The Association promotes the growth of tourism through both lobbying efforts and through educational/training opportunities.
 While the lobbying serves to influence issues and potential laws affecting the industry, the education/training opportunities raises the bar on service standards – ultimately providing Utah tourists with so many reasons to return!